 The Pop-Up Obsession is Missing the Point

 Most surf instruction focuses heavily on the pop-up because it's the most visible part of catching a wave.
 It's dramatic, it's photogenic, and it gives instructors something concrete to teach.
-Pop-ups absolutely need proper training—ideally through dedicated surf fitness programs that address the specific movement patterns and strength requirements.
-But this emphasis creates a massive blind spot: even perfect pop-up mechanics become irrelevant if you don't understand wave reading.
+To learn more about this read my article The Four Paths Into Surfing.

 When I work with new clients, I can predict with startling accuracy who's been through traditional surf instruction based on one simple observation: they turn around and start paddling the moment they see any wave approaching, head down, completely losing sight of what the wave is actually doing.
 This is like trying to merge onto a highway while staring at your speedometer instead of looking at traffic.